puppetlabs/puppetserver/documentation/restarting.markdown

 There are three ways to trigger your Puppet Server environment to refresh and pick up changes you've made.
 A request to the [HTTP Admin API to flush the JRuby pool](./admin-api/v1/jruby-pool.markdown) is the quickest, but picks up only certain types of changes.
 A HUP signal or service reload is also quick, and applies additional changes.
 Other changes require a full Puppet Server restart.

-> **Note:** Changes to Puppet Server's [logging configuration in `logback.xml`][logback.xml] don't require a server reload or restart.
+> **Note:** Changes to Puppet Server's [logging configuration in `logback.xml`][logback.xml] don't require a server restart.
 Puppet Server recognizes and applies them automatically, though it can take a minute or so for this to happen.
+However, you can restart the service to force it to recognize those changes.

 ### Changes applied after a JRuby pool flush, HUP signal, service reload, or full Server restart